 - Keep your home cluttered or poorly lit.
-Walking around in a house with too much clutter or too little light may lead to falls and foot and ankle injuries.
+Walking around in a house with too much clutter or too little light may lead to falls and foot injuries.

 - Have certain conditions.
-Having decreased bone density (osteoporosis) can put you at risk of injuries to your foot and ankle bones.
+Having decreased bone density (osteoporosis) can put you at risk of injuries to your foot bones.

-Complications of a broken ankle or broken foot are uncommon but may include:
+Complications of a broken foot are uncommon but may include:

 - Arthritis.
-Fractures that extend into the joint can cause arthritis years later.
-If your ankle or foot starts to hurt long after a break, see your doctor for an evaluation.
+Fractures that extend into a joint can cause arthritis years later.
+If your foot starts to hurt long after a break, see your doctor for an evaluation.

 - Bone infection (osteomyelitis).
 If you have an open fracture, meaning one end of the bone protrudes through the skin, your bone may be exposed to bacteria that cause infection.

-These basic sports and safety tips may help prevent a broken ankle or broken foot:
+These basic sports and safety tips may help prevent a broken foot:

 - Wear proper shoes.
 Use hiking shoes on rough terrain.
 Wear steel-toed boots in your work environment if necessary.
 Choose appropriate athletic shoes for your sport.